aadhavans2027/ccat/README.md

 ## ccat

-ccat is a file printing tool (like 'cat') which uses Regular Expressions to highlight syntax highlighting.
+ccat is a file printing tool (like 'cat') which uses Regular Expressions to enable syntax highlighting.

 ---